Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

    > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set, see [Manage the attribute sets](./02_ManageAttributeSets.md).

 4. Click the [SAVE] button in the upper right corner.
-  The changes has been saved.
+  The changes have been saved.
 The *Edit Attribute* view is closed.